 Paul created partnerships with the Campus television station (of which he was the Chief Engineer) and created a media spotlight and TV/Radio Guide.
 This cross outlet media magazine showcased the TV, Radio, and Newspaper media outlets.
 The publication was distributed to 1000+ undergraduates across campus each month.

 Paul's experience and vision created tremendous growth within the organization.

-Castle Point Records:
+Castle Point Records

-As if pressure of classwork, operating and renovating a radio station, and re-designing the campus TV station was not quite enough for Paul; in his junior and senior year of school Paul took a Music Business Law class and then joined the founding members of Castle Point Records to form a student run record label.
+As if the pressure of classwork, operating and renovating a radio station, and re-designing the campus TV station was not quite enough for Paul; in his junior and senior year he took a Music Business Law class and then joined the founding members of Castle Point Records to form a student run record label.
 It was the only college run record label in the US designed to sign talent from outside the parent college.
 Over the course of a year the company inked a deal with 2 bands to produce 3 exclusive songs each and signed 6 other artists to re-master their existing songs and include them on a compilation album.
 Paul spent every free moment in the recording studio watching guerilla recording sessions unfold with amazing artists and two of the greatest producers.
 After recording, it was on to mastering sessions, pressing 1000+ CDs, setting up distribution deals, and releasing the album at a huge release party at Maxwell's in Hoboken.